Sagnac/streamsave/README.md

 ----

 The `output_label` option allows you to choose how the output filename is tagged.
-The default uses iterated step increments for every file output; e.g. file-1.mkv, file-2.mkv, etc.
+The default uses iterated step increments for every file output; i.e. file-1.mkv, file-2.mkv, etc.
+Outside of A-B clip mode the first file will not be tagged, only subsequent files with the same title.

 There are 3 other choices:

 `output_label=timestamp` will append Unix timestamps to the file name.

-`output_label=range` will tag the file with the A-B loop range instead using the format HH.MM.SS e.g. file-\[00.15.00-00.20.00\].mkv
+`output_label=range` will tag the file with the A-B loop range instead using the format HH.MM.SS (e.g. file-\[00.15.00-00.20.00\].mkv)

 `output_label=overwrite` will not tag the file and will overwrite any existing files with the same name.